 Intolerable and unfair conditions?
 How about the intolerable and unfair condition of forcing any given person to use facilities with the opposite sex?

-I look forward to the ACLU explaining how a ridiculously small number of the population supersedes the needs, safety, comfort and privacy of the rest of the over the vast majority.
+I look forward to the ACLU explaining how a ridiculously small number of the population supersedes the needs, safety, comfort, and privacy of the vast majority of people.